unfoldingWord/oce-editor-tools/packages/mui-pk/src/components/PkPrintDrawer.md

-# PkPrintModal demo
+# PkPrintDrawer demo

-The demo demonstrates using the PkPrintModal in standalone mode (with all Proskomma handling done through a PkCacheProvider, which is included as a wrapper in the app).
+The demo demonstrates using the PkPrintDrawer in standalone mode (with all Proskomma handling done through a PkCacheProvider, which is included as a wrapper in the app).